Flagsmith/flagsmith-docs/docs/system-administration.md

 ```

 This will generate a token (that does not expire) which you can then use with subsequent API calls.
 You can pass this token in the HTTP header with `Token <token>`

-## Permissions and User Roles

-There are currently 2 different role type available when managing the application.

-We will be rolling out fine grained user permissions in a future release.

-### Admin Role

-The Admin Role can perform all actions within the application, including the management of users who have access to the Bullet Train administrative console.

-### Standard User

-The Standard User can perform all actions within the application, but they *cannot* manage users within the Bullet Train administrative console.